pactus-project/docs/content/api/json-rpc.md

 weight: 2
 ---

-Each node in the Pactus network can be configured to use the [gRPC](https://grpc.io/) protocol for communication.
+Each node in the Pactus network can be configured to use the [JSON RPC](https://www.jsonrpc.org/specification) protocol for communication.
-Here, you can find the list of all gRPC methods and messages.
+Here, you can find the list of all JSON RPC methods and messages.

 All the amounts and values in gRPC endpoints are in NanoPAC units, which are atomic and the smallest unit in the Pactus blockchain.